chris1111/HP-Probook-EliteBook-Package-Creator/README.md

 ### Bios setup:

-- You must have the F50 Bios version for the 6 Series Laptop that has the Intel HD 3000
+- Known working bios version for the Probook or EliteBook 6 Series that has the Intel HD 3000 is F50
-- You need to have the F61 bios version for the Probook or EliteBook 7 Series and have the Intel HD 4000
+- Known working bios version for the Probook or EliteBook 7 Series and have the Intel HD 4000 is F61, F62, F64
 - Important Try do not take another Bios version!  it would not be dramatic but it's the known bios that works very well
 - You must activate UEFI in the bios.
 UEFI Hybrid with CSM for all laptops after installing macOS because the HP ProBook EliteBook Post Installer macOS install Clover in UEFI
 - Disable FastBoot